josefpavlik/typemill-plugin-figureswipe/README.md

 ./prepare_libs
 ```

-## Patch the typemill
+## Typemill older than V2.13 needs a patch
-Actually the stable version of typemill requires a simple patch to work this plugin.
-You should apply patch typemill.patch to your typemill or upgrade to the latest version of typemill.
+Typemill before V2.13 needs a small patch to work with this plugin.
+Please update typemill to version 2.13 or above.
+If you want to use some older typmill, you should apply the patch typemill.patch.

 ``` patch << typemill.patch ```